asmorodinov/beatmaps_downloader/README.md

     "client_secret": "{put your client secret here, string value}" }
 ```

+> [!WARNING]
+> It's also not recommended to share this client_id and client_secret with anyone.
+Even though it's only for accessing a public API, it won't allow modifying your account, still, keep this confidential.

 #### 4.4.2.
 Check (and optionally try to fix) files integrity